thdiakon/screenmedR_dep/README.md

 ## Overview

 screenmedR is a package for automatizing the screening of publications in order to minimize the manual work needed to extract the proper publications for your systematic review.
 It uses unsupervised machine learning algorithms to divide in groups all abstracts in terms of their cosine similarity with a small relevant set of 4 or 5 abstracts which you think they belong to your analysis.
 The group with the highest cosine similarity can be chosen (in case the difference with the others is big enough) to narrow your search and end up with a much smaller number of abstracts needed for checking.
 It comes also with extra functions that use mesh terms (Descriptors & Qualifiers) so as to narrow down your search even more.
-It uses RISmed (Kovalchik, n.d.) and rentrez (Winter 2017) packages to extract the information that needed and tm(Feinerer, Hornik, and Meyer 2008) package for the NLP.
+It uses RISmed (Kovalchik,n.d.) and rentrez (Winter 2017) packages to extract the information that needed and tm(Feinerer, Hornik, and Meyer 2008) package for the NLP.

 ## Installation